 Some shooting place (Santiniketan is a very preferred location for Film makers), hence many time one can come across ongoing film shoot.

 By the time you finish all these, you need to head by the #Kopai River because you need to finish lunch first then you are given enough time to enjoy the #Saturday_haat (and that’s the reason you NEED to keep a Saturday in hand).
-A large variety of local handicrafts are sold by the locals and student of Visva Bharati under the open sky.
+A large variety of local handicrafts are sold by the locals and sometimes by students of Visva Bharati under the open sky.
 Starting from handmade jewelry to clothing, home essentials to home furnishing even musical instruments, what not you get in here.
-There are couple of restaurants serving good menus, and on Saturday, this has to be the place to have lunch, with the Bauls playing the aktara, singing in their earthy tone outside under the tree, at the other corner tribal beauties swaying themselves with the rhythmic beats of drums and a crowd admiring them, getting lost in the music.
+There are couple of restaurants serving good menus, and on Saturday, this has to be the place to have lunch, with the Bauls playing the aktara, singing in their compassionate earthy tone outside under the tree, at the other corner tribal beauties swaying themselves with the rhythmic beats of drums and a crowd admiring them, getting lost in the music.
 The #Saturtaday_haat is quite a delight, with a glass of fresh sugar cane juice.
 Roaming around the fair, listening to the different music being played at every corner, people bargaining with the sellers, someone checking the strings of the aktara before buying, the tribal ladies dancing with the rhythm of madol (folk instrument).. so much going on for some hours and it’s so much fun.

 How to go to #Santiniketan: